IFTTT/SparkleMotion/README.md

 The other two parameters, View `v` is the target View to be animated, `offsetInPixel` is the **entire page View's** scrolling offset in pixel, which might or might not be the same as `View.getWidth() * offset`.

 ## Sparkle Motion and PageTransformer
-If you need to have a custom PageTrasnformer for your ViewPager while using SparkleMotion, you need to call `SparkleMotionCompat.setPageTransformer(ViewPager, boolean, PageTransformer)` to set your PageTransformer.
+If you need to have a custom PageTrasnformer for your ViewPager while using Sparkle Motion, you need to call `SparkleMotionCompat.setPageTransformer(ViewPager, boolean, PageTransformer)` to set your PageTransformer.

 ## Contributing